wopdevries/make-dds-dataset/README.md

 Contributing
 Contributions are welcome!
 Open an issue or pull request on GitHub.
 Contact
-For questions, open an issue on GitHub.# make-dds-dataset
+For questions or alternative licensing requests, open an issue on GitHub.